llvm/circt/docs/RationaleHWArith.md

 # HW Arith Dialect Rationale

-This document describes the various design points of the HWArith dialect, a dialect that is used to represent bitwidth aware arithmetic.
+This document describes the various design points of the HWArith dialect, a dialect that is used to represent bitwidth extending arithmetic.
 This follows in the spirit of other [MLIR Rationale docs](https://mlir.llvm.org/docs/Rationale/).

 - [HW Arith Dialect Rationale](#hw-arith-dialect-rationale)